 Sr. Regina Marie Gorman, O.C.D.

 Sister Regina Marie, O.C.D. is a native of Detroit, Michigan, and was raised in Los Angeles where she entered the convent in 1972.
 She holds a master’s degree in Theology and Christian Ministry from Franciscan University in Steubenville, Ohio.
 After completing her religious and professional formation, she served as a junior high teacher for nine years before serving as Directress of Sisters in formation for the next twelve years.
 Sister then served as Superior General of the Carmelite Sisters of the Most Sacred Heart of Los Angeles, overseeing three healthcare centers, one retreat center, and multiple schools.
 Sister Regina Marie has also served as Chair of the national Conference of Major Superiors of Women Religious, CMSWR.
-Sister currently leads in service as Vicar General of her Community and as Chair of a multi-million dollar campaign to build a Neighborhood of Care for the elderly in Duarte, California.
-The campaign will fund development and operations for a 12-acre residential healthcare site for seniors offering assisted living, skilled nursing, and memory care accommodations.
+Sister formerly served as Vicar General of her Community and Chair of a multi-million dollar campaign to build a Neighborhood of Care for the elderly in Duarte, California.
+The campaign funded development and operations for a 12-acre residential healthcare site for seniors offering assisted living, skilled nursing, and memory care accommodations.
 Sr. Regina Marie is known for her tireless commitment to bringing Jesus Christ to those with whom she works and serves.
 Through the gift of the Carmelite charism, Sr. Regina Marie continues to invite countless people into the presence of the living God.

 Caralyn Collar is the writer and speaker behind the blog, BeautyBeyondBones.
 It has recently been named one of the Top Three Eating Disorder Recovery Sites on the WorldwideWeb.
 She’s an actress and writer in New York City.
 Having battled a severe case of anorexia and Ulcerative Colitis, she now uses her story of total restoration to positively impact others, and offer Christ’s hope and encouragement for those with eating disorders, and other forms of adversity.
 Her book, Bloom is now available!